michaelekornrud/BouvetRadar/backend/docs/ARCHITECTURE.md

 ## Overview

-BouvetRadar Backend follows a **three-layer architecture** pattern that separates concerns and promotes maintainability, testability, and scalability.
+BouvetRadar Backend follows a **four-layer architecture** pattern that separates concerns and promotes maintainability, testability, and scalability.

 ## Architecture Layers